mistybytes/Aleksy_Mi-ki_Prismatic/README.md

 Plans for this week:
-- add the settings UI scene
+- add the settings UI scene - done
 - create some music for the game (will try)
-- functional updates, testing, bug fixing
+- functional updates, testing, bug fixing - mostly done
-- simulating the game on mobile devices and making it so the resolution fits the screen
+- simulating the game on mobile devices and making it so the resolution fits the screen - done
-- make the skin buttons functional
+- make the skin buttons functional - done
-- make the info about daily rewards
+- make the info about daily rewards - almost done
 - add the highscores on every level displaying amount of time survived
-- add achievements
+- add achievements - in progress